BigPolarBear1/factorization/README.md

 Update: Alright, after spending a few days on another project (preparing the destruction of Russia, haha, suka blyat), its weekend.. time to do some math.

+Update: Quickly changed a few things so it just uses a residue map.
+Going to implement p-adic lifting.
+Will probably just implement some placeholder bruteforce logic for a while.. doesn't really matter for testing purposes plus I can use it later when implementing proper p-adic lifting to make sure it's working and not skipping solutions.
+I hope with p-adic lifting I can skip having to calculate legendre symbols for the primes that I cant convert into a quadratic because div isn't a quadratic residue... and then all that's left really is finding a "good div" that maps to a valid solution in my residue map for each prime.
+Easy enough.
+I can do this actually.. lol.
+Fuck them all.
+Fuck Russias, Fuck MAGA.
+You went after the gays and queers.
+Get destroyed by one now.
+Fucking losers.
+I piss on all of you.
+I fucking despise you.
+Fucking traitors.
+Fucking russian lapdogs.
+R*tards.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>